 Technically, scientists created the first influenza vaccine in 1938 for U.S. soldiers during World War II, according to the National Vaccine Information Center.
 But it didn’t work.
 Early flu vaccines contained only inactivated influenza virus type A. By 1942, there was a bivalent vaccine containing both influenza type A and influenza type B. Again, it still wasn’t effective.

-Thirty years later, in 1976, the Centers for Disease Control & Prevention confirmed two cases of H1N1, also known as swine flu, in the U.S. (No, you’re not having deja vu — 1976 did swine flu way before 2009.)
-Naturally, influenza vaccine production soared.
-The swine flu vaccination program started in October 1976.
-Within two weeks, the public became concerned after three senior citizens died after receiving the vaccine at the same clinic.
+Thirty years later, in 1976, the Centers for Disease Control and Prevention confirmed two cases of H1N1, also known as swine flu, in the U.S. (No, you’re not having deja vu — 1976 did swine flu way before 2009).
+Naturally, influenza vaccine production soared, and the swine flu vaccination program started in October 1976.
+Within two weeks, the public became concerned when three senior citizens died after receiving the vaccine at the same clinic.
 By December that year, reports of people becoming paralyzed from Guillain-Barre Syndrome appeared.
 They had developed symptoms sometime after their swine flu shots.
 And with that, the government canceled the swine flu vaccination program.